vivek0807/JavaPrograms/src/JavaTheories/ConcurrencyControl.md

   - Atoimic class - this is a class that supports Some datatypes Like Integer, Object etc, Since Sync keyword or locks block the code part, this class gives certain methods Like addAndGet etc to perform same function as sync and lock keyWord
+##### Exchanger
+- This is class that facilitates exchange of messages between two threads
+- Exchanger.send and exchanger.receive are two methods.They act as two was hand off point.
+- we have the function barrier.await()

+##### Cyclic Barrier
+- This concept lets arrive multiple threads at a common point and then releases all the threads for further execution.
 ##### Virtual Thread
   - Virtual threads are just small threads that don't exist in real but they can be used for mini tasks that don't involve much CPu intensive tasks.